 It’s best to keep in mind your needs with Cypriot car rentals.
-Families of three or four might have a hard time fitting themselves and all their hardside luggage in a small car.
+Families of three or four might have difficulty fitting themselves and all their hard side luggage in a small car.

 Finally, you’ll have the option of a manual or automatic transmission vehicle.
 Manuals are by far the most common vehicles driven in Cyprus.
 You’ll have a more extensive choice if you’re happy to drive a manual car in Cyprus.

 They also tend to be cheaper to rent as a result.
-However, if you’re not happy driving a manual transmission and shifting gears yourself, automatics are available too.
-Just make sure you make this preference absolutely clear when booking because each car lot only have a few automatic available.
+However, automatics are also available if you’re not happy driving a manual transmission and shifting gears yourself.
+Make sure you make this preference absolutely clear when booking because each car lot has only a few automatic available.

 Fuel Choices in Cyprus

-When picking up your rental car in Cyprus you need to know what type of fuel your car requires.
+When picking up your rental car in Cyprus, you need to know what type of fuel your car requires.
 Diesel and Unleaded are not interchangeable.
-Often on rental cars there will be a sticker near the gas cap to remind you of the fuel type.
+Often on rental cars, a sticker will be near the gas cap to remind you of the fuel type.

 Many fuel stations in Cyprus have an attendant who will fill up your vehicle for you.
 A small tip is always appreciated.

-GPS is brilliant for when you’re driving along unknown roads, there’s no doubt about it.
-Having a GPS kit focus on the navigation means you can concentrate on driving without having to read every road sign you pass.
+GPS is brilliant for when you’re driving along unknown roads.
+Having a GPS kit focused on navigation means you can concentrate on driving without having to read every road sign you pass.

 That’s not to say you need to get the GPS add-on with a rental car.
 If you have a cell phone with a local SIM contract, you’ll be able to access the data network, which means you can use smartphone navigation apps such as Google Maps.

-Alternatively, if you don’t have a local SIM contract and don’t want to spend lots of cash on international roaming, you can download a Google Map to your phone when you are in WiFi.
+Alternatively, if you don’t have a local SIM contract and don’t want to spend lots of cash on international roaming, you can download a Google Map to your phone while on WiFi.
 If you forget to do this, you might have to wait until you get to your hotel and use their WiFi to download a map.

-It is not permitted to use a cell phone when driving in Cyprus to make calls or send/receive SMS text messages.
+Using a cell phone when driving in Cyprus is not permitted to make calls or send/receive SMS text messages.
 You can use your smartphone for navigation purposes, but it must be hands-free only (such as safely stowed on the windscreen), and you must not program navigation while the vehicle’s engine is running.
-However, if I’m being honest, you’ll see many Cypriots driving erratically and police are few and far between.
+However, if I’m being honest, you’ll see many Cypriots driving erratically, and police are few and far between.

-Often, the rental car agent will ask if you’d like them to show you around the vehicle or whether you’re happy to do it yourself.
+The rental car agent will often ask if you’d like them to show you around the vehicle or whether you’re happy to do it yourself.
 You absolutely need to go over your rental car before driving off the lot.
 If they don’t show you around, do a thorough inspection yourself and note anything and everything.

-Remember that if you’re not happy with anything you see, you should insist on an alternative vehicle.
-If you find cigarette burns, broken mirrors, or windshield cracks these need to be noted before you leave the parking lot.
+Remember that if you’re unhappy with anything you see, you should insist on an alternative vehicle.
+If you find cigarette burns, broken mirrors, or windshield cracks, these need to be noted before you leave the parking lot.
 Otherwise, you could be charged for the damages once you return the rental.
 Take photos of any notable damages on your phone.

 Distances and Speeds in Cyprus

 Distances and speeds are measured in kilometers in Cyprus.
 The speed limit is usually signposted on each new stretch of road or change in speed.
-In the cities the speed limit is usually slow at 50 km/hr.
-Open roads speed up to 80km/hr and highways are usually 100 km/hr, but make sure to keep your eyes on the signs.
+In the cities, the speed limit is usually at 50 km/hr.
+Open roads speed up to 80km/hr, and highways are usually 100 km/hr, but make sure to keep your eyes on the signs.

 In Cyprus, vehicles drive on the left side of the way – like in the UK.
 Overtaking is done on the right.
-At junctions where there are no signs, drivers must give way to vehicles coming from the right.
+At junctions with no signs, drivers must give way to vehicles coming from the right.